 The Get External Data – Excel Spreadsheet Wizard should pop up.
 Navigate to the Excel Workbook that contains the data.
 Choose the Link to the data source by creating a linked table option.
 This allows data entry in Excel since we want users to enter the data in Excel.
-Any changes made to this data in Excel is reflected in Access, but nothing can be edited in Access.
-Its almost ready-only in Access, in terms of data entry in datasheet view.
+Any changes made to this data in Excel are reflected in Access, but nothing can be edited in Access.
+It’s almost ready-only in Access, in terms of data entry in datasheet view.
 Click Ok.

 If the table is set up correctly in Excel, Access will automatically detect and check that the First Row Contains Column Headings as shown below.

 Clicking Next leads one to the final step in the process, which asks one to enter a linked table name and then click Finish.